-FSANZ is currently planning the 23rd ATDS (now the Australian Total Diet Study).
+FSANZ is currently undertaking the 23rd ATDS (now the Australian Total Diet Study).
 The study will analyse the levels of various agricultural and veterinary chemicals in food and estimate the potential dietary exposure of population groups in Australia to those chemicals.

 In conducting chronic dietary exposure assessments, the APVMA and FSANZ consider the residues that could result from the permitted uses of a chemical product on foods.
 Where data are not available on the specific residues in a treated food then a cautious approach is taken and the MRL is used.
 The use of the MRL in dietary exposure estimates may result in considerable overestimates of exposure because it assumes that the chemical will be used on all crops for which there is a registered use or an approved permit; treatment occurs at the maximum application rate; the maximum number of permitted treatments have been applied; the minimum withholding period applies; and that the entire national crop contains residues equivalent to the MRL.
-In agriculture and animal husbandry, this is not the case, but for the purposes of undertaking a risk assessment, it is important to be conservative in the absence of reliable data to refine the dietary exposure estimates further.
+In agriculture and animal husbandry this is not the case, but for the purposes of undertaking a risk assessment, it is important to be conservative in the absence of reliable data to refine the dietary exposure estimates further.
 In reality, only a portion of a specific crop is treated with a pesticide; most treated crops contain residues well below the MRL at harvest; and residues are usually reduced during storage, preparation, commercial processing and cooking.
 It is also unlikely that every food for which an MRL is proposed will have been treated with the same pesticide over the lifetime of consumers.

 The residues that are likely to occur in all foods are multiplied by the mean daily consumption of these foods derived from individual dietary records from the latest NNS for all survey respondents regardless of whether they consumed the food or not.
 These calculations provide information on the level of a chemical that is consumed for each food and take into account the consumption of processed foods e.g. apple pie and bread.
+For example, in the case of apple pie, the residues that are likely to occur in the quantity of raw apple used to make the pie are factored in the calculation.
 The estimated exposure for each food is added together to provide the total mean dietary exposure to a chemical from all foods with MRLs.